Frequently asked Questions about mortgages for French property.

 Q. Are Buy-to-let mortgages available in France?

 Yes.
-Provided that you state that you intend to let the property permanently (i.e. on a standard 3 year rental agreement) you can obtain a buy-to-let mortgage, and the projected income from this will be taken into account by the lender in assessing your solvency.
+Provided that you state that you intend to let the property permanently (i.e. on a standard 3-year rental agreement) you can obtain a buy-to-let mortgage, and the projected income from this will be considered by the lender in assessing your solvency.
 Holiday rentals will not usually be accepted for this purpose.
-View our Buy-to-let Mortgages section, or more information on French holiday rentals.

 Q. Will I need a French bank account?

-You will almost certainly need a French bank account to service the mortgage but you will need it anyway if you have a French property.
+You will almost certainly need a French bank account to service the mortgage, but you will need it anyway if you have a French property.
 The big French banks are pretty efficient and normally keen to open current accounts.
-However, since it inevitably takes a certain time to go through the necessary formalities it is recommended that you start working on this at an early stage during your project.
-View our article on opening a French bank account.
+However, since it inevitably takes a certain time to go through the necessary formalities it is recommended that you start working on this during your first viewing trip to France.